Wood stoves are great alternatives to fireplaces, especially for people who don’t have huge budgets or financial power to invest in a fireplace.

 The most notable drawback of this wood stove is that it does not have handles.
 You would expect a wood stove that has been designed for outdoor use to have a good handle to enhance portability, particularly, when you need to carry out in and out of the house repeatedly.
 Nevertheless, with a weight of 43lb, the woodstove can still be moved fairly easily.

-- Delivers value for money because the use of high-quality materials, including steel and cast iron
+- Delivers value for money because of the use of high-quality materials, including steel and cast iron

 - You can conveniently adjust the damper for personalized performance